 So why are we talking about this topic?
 Because, it often rears its head at the time of matchmaking, and with SeekSikh.com being a Sikh matrimonial site it’s only appropriate that we address the elephant in the room ‘caste’.

-Whatever the reason, just remember you’re searching for your soulmate, and if you believe ‘Rab Ne Banaiyan Jodiyaan’, then please don’t insist on categorising people in to buckets based on historical social stratification.
-People are people, if you want to find the one, then base your search on criteria that really matters, find someone who is on your wavelength, likes travelling, enjoys munching on galab jamuns and possesses an encyclopedic knowledge of Star Trek.
+Whatever the reason, just remember that you’re searching for your soulmate, and if you believe ‘Rab Ne Banaiyan Jodiyaan’, then please don’t insist on categorising people in to buckets based on historical social stratification.
+People are people, if you want to find the one, then base your search on criteria that really matters, find someone who is on your wavelength, likes travelling, reading books, enjoys munching on galab jamuns and possesses an encyclopedic knowledge of Star Trek.

 In closing, if you choose to search for a partner with caste as an item on your tick list, that’s your prerogative, however Sikhism does not endorse caste based distinctions in society and we feel that this is a problem that needs to be addressed.
 So how do we address this issue?
 The answer is simple, “caste no bar”, not just words but in action.
 Find someone who makes you happy, not just because they tick the caste box.

 We hope you find the right one